Robust, accessible building documents reduce risk during renovations

 By Kelly Altes

-One of the key risk mitigation take-aways from the conference was the management and accessibility of closeout and current documentation – information that is so critical to future projects at a facility.
+I once attended a seminar titled “Bridging the Gap between Construction Closeout and Facilities” at an IFMA – World Workplace Conference.
+One of the key risk mitigation take-aways was the management and accessibility of closeout and current documentation – information that is so critical to future projects at a facility.

 As a design firm, we are often asked to turn over closeout documentation to our clients.
 Some of the owners have a document management system in place, while others store the information we provide on a shared drive where only a few people in the organization will ever refer to it again.